kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 -->
 We propose introducing new (additional, not replacing old one) API for requesting image pull, that will return stream with periodic updates sent through it to the client.
-The image pull request parameters will contain the type of update the client wants to receive aobut the progress:
+The image pull request parameters will contain the type of granularty based on which the client wants to receive updates about the progress:
 - time-based
 - size-based